Share Post:

 The move to hybrid work forced sales organizations to adapt and adjust their processes for virtual selling environments.
 But while some areas benefited from the transition, others faltered, including coaching.
 According to Salesforce research, 62% of salespeople report they had not received training on virtual sales over the course of the past year—a reflection of the fact that just 32% of salespeople rate their company’s training and coaching as excellent.

 There are a few reasons for this.
 For one, hybrid work enabled sales reps to work from anywhere.
 But sales managers must now account for dispersed teams’ varying schedules and time zones.
-Coaching reps becomes much more difficult when sales managers must coordinate meetings that work for salespeople in multiple locations.
+Sales coaching in the digital era becomes much more difficult when sales managers must coordinate meetings that work for salespeople in multiple locations.

 Another challenge is reduced visibility into seller activity.
 According to recent research by Allego, 76% of sales leaders say that not being physically present with their team has made it harder to observe and coach.
 For instance, when reps conducted their selling from the office, managers could attend sales meetings or listen to their reps’ calls and offer feedback on improving their approach.
 With many sellers now working from home, managers don’t have as easy access to hear those sales conversations unless they use a conversation intelligence tool.